"you" means the user of our website or the Spotlight Services,

 You can also see a full list of all third party cookies on your web browser by visiting Your Choices Online.

 An IP address is a number which is automatically assigned to your computer whenever you access the internet.
 When you access the Spotlight site we will log your IP address.
+Third parties we work with such as our Payment Service Providers may also capture this information from you.
 We generally only use IP addresses to analyse trends, administer our website, track general user movements and gather broad demographic information for aggregate use, or where investigating possible criminal activity.
 However, we do link IP addresses to other information which could identify the user, for instance when assessing applications from new, re-joining and renewing members to ensure that they are provided with legal 'cooling off periods' where necessary.
-They will also be used to ascertain where members may be attempting to seek extended free periods on the Spotlight website by the misuse of our 'cooling off periods' or refund policy (see Terms & Conditions).
+They will also be used to ascertain where members may be attempting to seek extended free periods on the Spotlight website by the misuse of our 'cooling off periods' or refund policy (see Terms & Conditions), or to identify potentially inappropriate or fraudulent membership applications.
 The IP information gathered for this purpose will only be used to 'flag up' possible misuse to Spotlight staff members.

 If you have any queries about the way your data is used by Spotlight, please contact: